Ahmed-Elghobashy/Compiler/README.md

 3. Write clear and concise commit messages.
 4. Test your changes thoroughly before submitting a pull request.
 5. Provide a detailed description of your changes in the pull request.

-## License

-[Specify the project's license here.
-For example: This project is licensed under the MIT License.]

-## Acknowledgments

-[If there are any acknowledgments or credits to be given, mention them here.]

-## Contact Information

-For any questions, issues, or suggestions, please contact [your name] at [your email address].